Distributionally Robust Batch Contextual Bandits: A Distributionally Robust Formulation of Batch Contextual Bandits

 \begin{definition}\quad For a given $\delta > 0$, the distributionally robust value function $Q_{\mathrm{\rm DRO}}:\Pi \rightarrow \reals$ is defined as: $Q_{\mathrm{\rm DRO}}(\pi) \triangleq\inf_{\P\in\mathcal{U}_{\P_0}(\delta)} \E_{\P}[Y(\pi(X))]$. \end{definition}

-In other words, $Q_{\mathrm{\rm DRO}}(\pi)$ measures the performance of a policy $\pi$ by evaluating how it performs in the worst possible environment among the set of all environments that are $\delta$-close to $\P_0$.
-With this definition, the optimal policy $\pi^*_\mathrm{\rm DRO}$ is a policy that maximizes the distributionally robust value function: $\pi^*_\mathrm{\rm DRO} \in \arg \max_{\pi \in \Pi} \{ Q_\mathrm{\rm DRO} (\pi)\}$.
-To be robust to the changes between the test environment and the training environment, our goal is to learn a policy such that its distributional robust policy value is as large as possible, or equivalently, as close to the best distributional robust policy as possible.
-We formalize this notion next.
+In other words, $Q_{\mathrm{\mathrm{DRO}}}(\pi)$ measures the performance of a policy $\pi$ by evaluating how it performs in the worst possible environment among the set of all environments that are $\delta$-close to $\P _0$.
+With this definition, the optimal policy $\pi^*_\mathrm{\mathrm{DRO}}$ is a policy that maximizes the distributionally robust value function: $ \pi^*_\mathrm{\mathrm{DRO}} \in \arg \max_{\pi \in \Pi} \{ Q_\mathrm{\mathrm{ DRO}} (\pi)\}$. { If such optimal policy does not exist, we can always construct a sequence of policies whose distributionally robust value converges to the supremum $\sup_{\pi \in \Pi}\{Q_{\rm DRO}(\pi)\}$.
+Then, all of our results can generalize to this case.
+Therefore, for simplicity, we assume the optimal policy exists.} To be robust to the changes between the test environment and the training environment, our goal is to learn a policy such that its distributionally robust policy value is as large as possible, or equivalently, as close to the best distributionally robust policy as possible.
+We formalize this notion in Definition \ref{def:regret}.